 - Helps you pull together many details in order to make sense of a whole

-- Aids in removing negative habits
+- Aids in working through overcoming negative habits

-- Instills self-confidence and inner-strength – a personal empowerment stone
+- Instills self-confidence and inner strength (a personal empowerment stone)

 - Promotes equality and integrity

-- Stabilizes energy
+- Stabilizes the energy field

 - Encourages success in business meetings